vanillaleathercraft/leather/README.md

 ###### Muzzle Harness

-This template is inspired by the aesthetic of various muzzle harnesses I've seen around the 'net, including the Insex [face hugger](http://promo.insex.com/museum/images/face_hugger.jpg), the TiedStyle [face hugger](https://www.deviantart.com/tiedstyle/art/FaceHugger-771251797), the [Top to Bottom Leather](https://www.top-to-bottom-leathers.co.uk/Bondage-Equipment/Bondage-Gags/Ultimate-Bondage-Gag-Harness.htm) ultimate bondage gag harness, the [House of Basciano](https://www.etsy.com/shop/HouseofBasciano) padded muzzle harness, and others.
+This template is inspired by the aesthetic of various muzzle harnesses I've seen around the 'net, including the Insex, the TiedStyle [face hugger](https://www.deviantart.com/tiedstyle/art/FaceHugger-771251797), the [Top to Bottom Leather](https://www.top-to-bottom-leathers.co.uk/Bondage-Equipment/Bondage-Gags/Ultimate-Bondage-Gag-Harness.htm) ultimate bondage gag harness, the [House of Basciano](https://www.etsy.com/shop/HouseofBasciano) padded muzzle harness, and others.
 It works by applying pressure to the lower jaw to hold the mouth closed.
 It also looks cool.

+###### Breast Harness

+This design was made based on chest harnesses seen online.
+It can be worn as a normal chest harness, or with the breast squeezer strap to apply a desired amount of pressure to the breasts.